CQCL/Qermit/README.md

 ## Getting Started

-`qermit` is compatible with the `pytket` 1.0 release and so is available for Python 3.9, 3.10 and 3.11 on Linux, MacOS and Windows.
+`qermit` is compatible with the `pytket` 1.0 release and is available for Python 3.10, 3.11 and 3.12 on Linux, MacOS and Windows.
 To install, run:

 ``pip install qermit``